thomasyu9393/PikachuVolleyball/README.md

 The final project for *Digital Circuit Lab.*, 2023 Fall.

-The Pikachu volleyball game implemented by verilog, using FPGA Arty board.
+The Pikachu volleyball game implemented by verilog, on a FPGA Arty board with an external VGA display.

 ## Functionality
 - Basic Operations